 Wave Shift Released in 2019

-I’m delighted to say that Wave Shift was first up in August 2019 in the new season South Asia PhoNographic Mornings as part of the soundscape project Each Morning of the World produced by Stéphane Marin in France on BandCamp.
+Wave Shift was the first release in August 2019 in the new season South Asia PhoNographic Mornings as part of the soundscape project Each Morning of the Worldproduced by Stéphane Marin in France on BandCamp.
 All donations from the project go to the World Forum for Acoustic Ecology (WFAE).
 Many thanks indeed to Stéphane for inviting me to contribute the track, record the voice intro and outro for the season’s radio broadcasts each week, and the album artwork.

 Necessary Notes: A Vocal Response – solo performance as part of the Stolen Voices album launch on 8th February 2020.